yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 Now, you might be wondering, "if simplicial complexes are so great, why have I never seen data that looked like one?"

-This gets at a central task in topological data analysis- finding topology in point cloud data.
+This gets at a major area of study in topological data analysis: finding topology in point cloud data.
-It turns out that there are tons of ways to convert point cloud data, like the simple glacier data we saw in R, into a simplicial complex.
+It turns out that there are tons of ways to convert point cloud data into a simplicial complex.
 One popular method is called the Vietoris-Rips complex.

 ---